lecturers-without-borders/geo_data_analysis/README.md

 4. In notebook *get_schools_from_locations.ipynb* we are using open data from Openstreetmaps (OSM) to make API calls and prepare open depersonalized dataset of datapoints with certain amenities (see OSM documentation school-mapping.azurewebsites.net) for a certain location.
 This notebook can also be applied to analysis of other amenities on openstreetmaps with missing information, e.g. buildings with missing information etc as shown on the screenshot openstreetmap_example.png.

+### Usage of code

+You can us the code in notebooks for browsing the data or managing the data collected from your project.
+In case of any errors or issues please contact us.

+### Contributing

+The project is under development and we are open for collaborations.
+We collaborate with mostly educational and data analysis projects in various regions and countries.
+If you would like to join our team of educators, data scientists and coordinators, please write to us to liubov.tupikina AT cri-paris.org

+We also are using slack in our community and would be happy to include you after you fill in the registration at https://scied.network/page